 Beginner’s Guide To PMP® Certification Exam

-This credential has also been seen as a detrimental factor for managers around the world to earn better salary and compensation.
+This credential has also been seen as a detrimental factor for managers around the world to earn better salaries and compensation.

-Taking two common designations from above two images you can compare the hourly rate figures:
+Taking two common designations from the above two images you can compare the hourly rate figures:

 When considering salary, remember that year on year’s increments are based on previous salary figures, so the increment will be consistently higher as well!